A HariPo oneshot

-Note: These characters belong to J.K.
-Rowling, not me.
+Note: The Harry Potter characters belong to J.K.
+Rowling, not to me.
 This was done for the Alliterated Pairings Competition in the HPFC.
 Err, I believe this is the first fic for the pairing, so please enjoy the randomness of it.
-And review!
-Thanks.
+Read, review, and enjoy!

 Pairing: Michael Corner/Millicent Bulstrode

 Song:"Five Minutes to Midnight" by Boys Like Girls

 "We'll make the clock stop

 Michael Corner, in his fifth year, thought himself a lucky, stupid boy.
 Being in Ravenclaw didn't mean anything; that simply meant that he could occasionally have a stroke of genius.
 Dating Ginny Weasley=smart.
 Following her and joining Dumbledore's Army=mental.

 As if being in a secret club when there weren't supposed to be any weren't bad enough, then came that damned Inquisitorial Squad—Umbridge's select students.
 They were really the bullies of the school.
 Draco the ferret, Pansy the pug-face, Crabbe and Goyle the goons, and…